ricardocajo/error-monitor-ros-gazebo/README.md

 `after X, Y` - after the event X is observed, Y has to hold on the entire subsequent path

 `until X, Y` - X holds at the current or future position, and Y has to hold until that position.
-At that position Y does not have to hold any more
+At that position, Y does not have to hold anymore

 `after_until X, Y, Z` - after the event X is observed, Z has to hold on the entire subsequent path up until Y happens, at that position Z does not have to hold anymore